West Mifflin in Allegheny County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected by Kennywood.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-The Turtle (within shouting distance of this marker); Kennywood's Thunderbolt (about 300 feet away, measured in a direct line); Thunderbolt (about 300 feet away); The Pagoda (about 300 feet away); Andrew Stephen McSwigan (about 400 feet away); Miniature Railroad (about Laffin' Sal (about 400 feet away); Auto Race (about 500 feet away).
+Laffin' Sal (a few steps from this marker); Miniature Railroad (a few steps from this marker); The Pagoda (within shouting distance of this The Kenny Fountain (within shouting distance of this marker); Kennywood's Thunderbolt (about 300 feet away, measured in a direct line); Thunderbolt (about 300 feet away); Andrew Stephen McSwigan (about 400 feet away); Noah's Ark (about 500 feet away).
 Touch for a list and map of all markers in West Mifflin.

 Also see . . .

 1. Kennywood.
 (Submitted on August 29, 2014, by Anton Schwarzmueller of Wilson, New York.)